-Voting begins in third phase of India's mammoth general election
+Indian PM Modi votes in third phase of mammoth general election

-NEW DELHI (Reuters) - Voting began in the third and largest phase of India’s staggered general election on Tuesday, including in Prime Minister Narendra Modi’s home state of Gujarat and southern Kerala, where opposition Congress party chief Rahul Gandhi is contesting.
+NEW DELHI (Reuters) - Voting began in the third and largest phase of India’s staggered general election on Tuesday, including in Prime Minister Narendra Modi’s home state of Gujarat and in opposition Congress party chief Rahul Gandhi’s seat in southern Kerala.

-In all, 188 million voters are eligible to cast ballots in 117 constituencies during the day - across 15 states and federally-controlled territories.
+In all, 188 million voters are eligible to cast ballots in 117 constituencies during the day across 15 states and federally controlled territories.
+India’s parliament has 545 members.

 The general election, which has seven phases, began on April 11 and will end on May 19.
 Votes will be counted on May 23.

-“This is, sort of, an inflection point,” said Rahul Verma, a fellow at the New Delhi-based think-tank Centre for Policy Research, with more than half of India’s parliamentary constituencies having voted by the end of the third phase.
-The country’s parliament has 545 members.
+“This is, sort of, an inflection point,” said Rahul Verma, a fellow at the Centre for Policy Research, a New Delhi-based think tank.
+More than half of India’s parliamentary constituencies will have voted by the end of the third phase.

 So far, the ruling Bharatiya Janata Party (BJP) has aggressively pushed Modi’s national security record as it seeks to offset the opposition’s charges of economic mishandling, inadequate jobs creation and widespread farm distress.